Robert Dreyfuss: The Devil's Game

 The Devil's Game, published in 2005, is an analysis of how the United States and United Kingdom used Islamists as a powerful weapon against Communists and nationalists in the Muslim world.
 He believes that the US labelled any nations' leaders who were unwilling to work with the US as Communists.
 Dreyfuss asserts that the Muslim Brotherhood is historically connected with the CIA and other western intelligence services.
 He also claims the CIA and the West used the Muslim Brotherhood in an attempt to overthrow President Nasser of Egypt because he nationalized the Suez Canal and kicked many US and European companies out of Egypt.
 The book makes claims that the Israelis used the Muslim Brotherhood in 1982 in an unsuccessful attempt to destroy President Assad of Syria during the uprisings in Homs and Hama.
-Lastly Dreyfuss covers the CIA and British backed 1953 Iranian coup d'état.
+Lastly Dreyfuss covers the CIA and MI6 backed 1953 Iranian coup d'état.